fbpx

 Biology

 Eastern red-backed salamanders usually breed in the fall but sometimes do so in the spring.
-The females breed in their third year and thereafter may breed only in alternate years.
-They lay from three to 15 eggs in June or July in a rotting stump or log.
+Individuals reach maturity in two years and thereafter females may breed only in alternate years.
+They lay from four to 17 eggs in late spring or early summer in a rotting stump or log.
 The females tend the eggs for six to eight weeks and stay with the hatchlings for one to three weeks.
 When the larvae first hatch, they have small gills, but these are soon absorbed and the young then resemble the adults.

 This species, which defends its small territory from other salamanders and tends to wander very little, eat a variety of small terrestrial invertebrates and is sometimes cannibalistic.